 Within a few months we were moving cross-country to start the work of our lives.

-My husband serves as CEO of this organization, whose vision is “the end of child sex trafficking and exploitation.
+My husband serves as CEO of this organization, whose vision is “the abolition of child trafficking and exploitation.
 Nothing less.”

 The trafficking and rape of children for profit is one of the darkest stories on the planet.
 This physical, mental, and emotional trauma leaves kids broken and scarred for life.